Shu Login

 4. Keep Your Software Up to Date: Regularly update your operating system, web browser, and other software to patch security vulnerabilities that could be exploited by hackers.
 Software updates often include important security fixes that protect your device from malware and other threats.

 5. Use a Secure Network: Avoid using public Wi-Fi networks for sensitive transactions, such as logging into your SHU login.
 Public Wi-Fi networks are often unsecured and can be easily intercepted by hackers.
-Use a virtual private network (VPN) to encrypt your internet traffic and protect your data when using public Wi-Fi That alone is useful..
+Use a virtual private network (VPN) to encrypt your internet traffic and protect your data when using public Wi-Fi That's the whole idea..

 6. Report Suspicious Activity: If you suspect that your SHU login has been compromised, or if you notice any suspicious activity on your account, report it immediately to the university's IT support team.
 Promptly reporting suspicious activity can help prevent further damage and protect your account from unauthorized access.